Codictate

 Codictate lets developers write code by dictating it verbally.
 You speak your intent in natural language - describing what a function should do, what variable names to use, what logic to implement - and Codictate transcribes and formats it into actual code.

 It's purpose-built for developers who prefer voice input, have repetitive strain injuries or accessibility needs, or who find that narrating code out loud improves their thinking.
-The AI understands programming-specific language: it correctly formats method calls, handles camelCase and snake_case conventions, and understands when you say 'open paren' versus 'open bracket'.
+The tool understands programming-specific language: it correctly formats method calls, handles camelCase and snake_case conventions, and understands when you say 'open paren' versus 'open bracket'.

 Codictate works as a VS Code extension and supports the most common programming languages including JavaScript, TypeScript, Python, Go, Rust, and Java.
 It integrates with GitHub Copilot so you can combine voice input with AI code completion.